tjbanks/core_neuron_test/README.md

 second_test.py - A test to see if i could use one of our labs synapses in core neuron

+bmtk_build.py - builds simple BMTK netowrk

-bmtk_test.py - builds and then runs a bmtk model, to run with core neuron must use my version of bmtk on my [GitHub](https://github.com/GregGlickert/bmtk)
+run_bmtk.py - runs a bmtk network with core neuron you need the bmtk from my [GitHub](https://github.com/GregGlickert/bmtk) installed for it to run

+reports.py - Where code for voltage recording lives

 data_check.py - simple script to generate membrane voltage plot